 - bay leaf

-After it has been in the fridge for a while, take it out and scrape off the fat.
+After it cooled in the fridge take it out and scrape off the fat.
 You should notice that the broth is gelatinous.
 That is great.
-Heat and drink daily or use in other recipes.
-YUM!
+Once you heat it up it will return to liquid.
+Drink daily or use in other recipes.
+MANGIA!